Castor & Pollux User Guide#

 You can play around with this interactive animation to see how detuning and mixing changes the final waveshape:

 This animation just uses the ramp waveshape, but the crossfader takes the mix from each oscillator's mixer, so you can combine many different waveshapes.
-Here's some sound samples of oscillator stacking:
+Here are some sound samples of oscillator stacking:

 You can play around with this interactive animation to see how the chorusing amount changes the final waveshape.
 You'll need to click on the animation to start it otherwise you won't really be able to see the chorusing effect.